Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 View All Locations

-Home > Patient & Family Resources > Health Library > Genetic Test for Clopidogrel
+Home > Patient & Family Resources > Health Library > Clopidogrel and Genetic Testing

 Clopidogrel (Plavix) is a medicine to prevent blood clots, which can cause heart attacks and strokes.
-It may be prescribed after a heart attack, after angioplasty, and for people who have heart disease or peripheral arterial disease.
+It may be prescribed after a heart attack, after angioplasty, and for people who have coronary artery disease or peripheral arterial disease.

 Some people have changes, or mutations, to a certain gene (CYP2C19).
 These changes may keep the body from being able to use clopidogrel to prevent blood clots.
 If a person with these genetic changes takes clopidogrel, the medicine may not work.
 This may raise the person's chance of having a heart attack or a stroke.